junqing-zhang/junqing-zhang.github.io/_posts/2024-06-05-blog-post-dl.md

 ](https://blogs.nvidia.com/blog/difference-deep-learning-training-inference-ai/){:target="_blank"}
 * [How to Configure the Learning Rate When Training Deep Learning Neural Networks](https://machinelearningmastery.com/learning-rate-for-deep-learning-neural-networks/){:target="_blank"}

-# First Convolutional Neural Networks (CNN) Example
+# Your First Experience
+## MNIST Example
-MNIST dataset is probably the most popular for create the first CNN example.
+MNIST dataset is probably the most popular for creating the first CNN example.
 It consists of 70,000 images of handwritten digits from 0-9.

 Depending on your preference of the programming languages, there are Python and Matlab examples available.
 * Python: [Building a Convolutional Neural Network (CNN) in Keras](https://towardsdatascience.com/building-a-convolutional-neural-network-cnn-in-keras-329fbbadc5f5){:target="_blank"}.
-If you are using Python, you need to properly install software and configure your environments.
+Pleaes also check [Simple MNIST convnet](https://keras.io/examples/vision/mnist_convnet/){:target="_blank"}.
+You need to properly install software and configure your environments.
 * Matlab: [Create Simple Deep Learning Network for Classification](https://uk.mathworks.com/help/deeplearning/ug/create-simple-deep-learning-network-for-classification.html).
 The Matlab Deep Learning Toolbox needs to be installed before you run the example.

 ## What is Convolutional Neural Networks (CNN)